 - In the left-side navigation pane, click Host Monitoring.

 - (Optional) If your instance has not been installed with the CloudMonitor agent, click Click to install.

-- To obtain the monitoring data, click Monitoring Charts in the Actions column.
+- To obtain the monitoring data, click Monitoring Charts from the Actions column.

-- To set alarm rules, click Alarm Rules in the Actions column.
+- To set alarm rules, click Alarm Rules from the Actions column.